decision-labs/geobase-blueprint-shareable-maps-nextjs/README.md

 We've separated all components into 3 main categories:

--   `ui`: This is where all the shadcn/ui and base components are.
+-   `ui`: This is where all the shadcn/ui and other base components are.
 -   `views`: These are compositions of the ui components that have a user flow in mind.
 -   `providers`: These are the components that provide state and utility functions.

-These are not strict rules but rather a guideline to help you understand the project structure.
+These are not strict rules but rather guidelines to help you understand the project structure.

-### Authentication Flow

-@TODO: Add authentication flow explanation

 ## Learn More